-The Sky Garden in Central London opened in January 2015, it is located within 20 Fenchurch Street building.
+Located within 20 Fenchurch Street in Central London is The Sky Garden.
+Londons highest public garden opened in January 2015.
 Spanning 3 storeys, the Sky Garden is a unique public space that offers 360-degree uninterrupted views across the City of London.
 Many tourists stop to admire the building (often referred to as the Walkie Talkie) from the outside but are unaware that you can also visit the Sky Garden on the upper floors for free.
 The Sky Garden features two restaurants, two café/bars and four dedicated event spaces over three floors.

 The Sky Garden has been designed to create an open and vibrant place of leisure, offering visitors a rare chance to experience London from a different viewpoint.
 Visitors can wander around the exquisitely landscaped gardens, observation decks and an open-air terrace of what is London’s highest public garden.

 Entry to the Sky Garden is free, but please note space is strictly limited and visits must be booked online in advance through their website.

 Book your visit to the Sky Garden

 Booking slots are normally released on a Monday between 12.00pm and 2.00pm for the following 2 weeks.
 If you wish to visit at a weekend or a peak time then you need to plan ahead as booking slots fill up quickly.